eolivdazn/cv/README.md

 - Developed front-end test automation solutions using Playwright and Cypress.
 - Developed a backend test automation using nest.js, jest and docker.

 ### QAE at ESAILORS  (Hamburg , Germany)
 2017 - 2019

 > Lotto24 is the leading German lottery provider on the Internet.
-Lotto24.de is the market leader in online lottery brokerage in Germany and has more than 2.5 million customers.

 - Working primarily supporting backend microservices.
 - Create and maintain automated tests integrations(rest framework) and functional(selenium) tests